 East Point fortifications

-From as early as 1892 a threat from Japan had been in the minds of Australia's military planners.
-In 1911 Field Marshal Kitchener noted that it would be sound policy to provide fixed defences to protect the Port of Darwin, recommending two batteries of two 6-inch guns, on the east and west points of the harbour entrance.
+In 1911, Field Marshal Kitchener noted that it would be sound policy to provide fixed defences to protect the Port of Darwin, recommending two batteries of two 6-inch guns, on the east and west points of the harbour entrance.
 However, Kitchener's recommendations remained on hold.

 In 1919 Admiral Jellicoe was requested by the Australian Government to formulate a strategic plan for the defence of the Pacific.
 In part he recommended the establishment of a Far Eastern Fleet with its main base at Singapore, and Australian bases including Darwin.
 However, a 1923 conference saw the ‘Singapore Strategy’ born and with it the end of Darwin’s role as a major naval base.
 Instead it was to be a naval refuelling facility protected by four 6-inch guns.